chikuang/cvxDesign/README.md

   specified linear combination of parameters.

-In many applications, the design problem can be formulated and solved using convex optimization.
+In many applications, the design problem can be formulated and solved using **convex optimization**.
 This makes it possible to handle a wide range of criteria and constraints in a unified computational framework.

 The goal of `cvxDesign` is to provide a clean and extensible interface for these computations, together with tools for: